phoityne/pty-mcp-server/README.md

     3. No need to recompile or modify the server — tools are dynamically resolved by name.

   This separation of tool definitions (`tools-list.json`) and implementation (`tools/your-tool.sh`) ensures clean decoupling and simplifies extensibility.

+> **Note:**
+> Commands starting with `pty-` are not supported on Windows.
+These tools rely on POSIX-style pseudo terminals (PTY), which are not natively available in the Windows environment.

 ### Running with Podman or Docker